Strategic Solutions to Reverse the Cycle of Deferring Maintenance

-In a San Diego Union Tribune article published almost a decade ago, reporter Lori Weisberg quoted experts who warned (erroneously, in our opinion) that, “After years of deferred maintenance, compounded by tightfisted members’ unwillingness to pay higher monthly fees, condominium associations are facing a looming financial crisis…” Ms. Weisberg’s article alerts the industry to a growing concern.
+In a San Diego Union Tribune article published over a decade ago, reporter Lori Weisberg quoted experts who warned (erroneously, in our opinion) that, “After years of deferred maintenance, compounded by tightfisted members’ unwillingness to pay higher monthly fees, condominium associations are facing a looming financial crisis…” Ms. Weisberg’s article alerts the industry to a growing concern.
 We’ve discovered that, far from tightfisted members being the cause, most residents clamor for boards to address overdue maintenance.

 The Banks.
 National statistics published by the California Associations Institute for 2016 reflect that roughly 69 million residents poured more than $88 billion dollars into their HOAs.
 Some $25 billion of those dollars were parked in reserve accounts.
 HOAs are still unable to get in front of maintenance.
 Despite having billions of dollars in cash reserves, repairs become catastrophically prohibitive.